 Tax Bunching, Income Shifting and Self-employment

 This paper proposes a dynamic extension to Saez (2010) bunching formula that allows us to distinguish bunching based on real responses and income shifting.
-We provide direct evidence of income shifting and pronounced bunching in taxable income for the Danish self-employed.
-If income shifting was neglected in this case, we would estimate a taxable income elasticity in the range of 0.43-0.53 and conclude that taxable incomes were highly sensitive to changes in marginal tax rates.
-We show, however, that more than half of the bunching in taxable income is driven by intertemporal income shifting, implying a structural elasticity of 0.14-0.20.
+We provide direct evidence of income shifting and pronounced bunching in taxable income for the case of Danish self-employed.
+If income shifting was neglected in this case, we would conclude that taxable incomes were highly sensitive to changes in marginal tax rates.
+We show, however, that more than half of the observed bunching in taxable income for the self-employed is driven by intertemporal income shifting, implying a structural elasticity in the range of 0.14-0.20.

 |Publisher||Economic Policy Research Unit.
 Department of Economics, University of Copenhagen|

 |Number of pages||38|